geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 Adatum has experienced a recent rash of malware infections.
 The company's CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.

 **Note:** In these next three tasks you will configure malware, connection, and spam filters, respectively.
-These filters used to be configured in the Exchange admin center; however, starting December 1, 2020, that functionality has been moved to the Security and Compliance Center, which is where you will go to create these filters.
+These filters were previously configured in the Exchange admin center; however, starting December 1, 2020, that functionality has been moved to the Security and Compliance Center, which is where you will go to create these filters.

 1. On LON-DC1, select the **Microsoft 365 admin center** tab in your Edge browser, and then in the left-hand navigation pane under **Admin centers**, select **Security**.